Pensions: Mind The Gap Between Contributions And Benefits

 Takeaway

 As we move into 2017, we are unlikely to see a change.
 I could hope for a change of heart of the world's politicians, but I know we won't see it.
-As long as people are willing to vote for their immediate prosperity over long term prosperity, the politicians will continue to provide cash for votes.
+As long as people are willing to vote for their immediate prosperity over long-term prosperity, the politicians will continue to provide cash for votes.
 As long as the majority of the voting population are the ones receiving those benefits, the politicians will continue to buy their votes.
 At this time, we need to educate the voters, we need to hold governments accountable, and we need to find a way to force politicians to plan for the long term, rather than do whatever needs to be done to secure the next election.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.